JohnWong/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

----
-published: true
-layout: bookpage
-weight: 11
-category: Getting To Know FontForge
-title: Using the FontForge Drawing Tools
+# Using the FontForge Drawing Tools
----

 Designing a font in FontForge will involve using a number of tools and utilities, starting with a set of drawing tools which may feel familiar to users with experience in vector graphics &ndash;